 Use of an annual cash-flow frequency (“timestep”) is generally acceptable for benefits/features that are not sensitive to projection frequency.
 The lack of sensitivity to projection frequency should be validated by testing wherein the company should determine that the use of a more frequent—i.e., shorter—time step does not materially increase reserves.
 A more frequent time increment should always be used when the product features are sensitive to projection period frequency.

-Care must be taken in simulating fee income and expenses when using an annual time step.
-For example, recognizing fee income at the end of each period after market movements, but prior to persistency decrements, would normally be an inappropriate assumption.
-It is also important that the frequency of the investment return model be linked appropriately to the projection horizon in the liability model.

 Compliance with ASOPs

 When determining a SR, the analysis shall conform to the ASOPs as promulgated from time to time by the ASB.